christianfranck/chess_ai_and_arts/README.md

-# Chess for the AI&Arts projects
+# Chess for the AI&Arts project